mattaperkins/2FA_Sidecar/README.md

 <h2>Hookup </h3>
 <img src = "images/insides.jpeg">
 To Wire the Cherry MX keys is very simple.
 Wire one leg of each key to ground and then run a wire from the other leg of each key to the following pins.
-YOu might want to solder the switches before you pop them into the case.
+You might want to solder the switches before you pop them into the case.
 They can be held with a drop of glue but will fit snugly without as well.
 <pre>
 Key 1 = Pin (5)
 Key 2 = Pin (6)